 - Evaporated milk

-- Nuts – I recommend walnuts
+- Nuts – I recommend walnuts or pecans

 How to Make See’s Fudge Candy